theodore-brucker/CoveSecurity/README.md

 Docker Engine Version: 27.0.3
 Docker Compose Version: v2.28.1

-### Docker and Docker Compose
-Install Docker following the official Docker installation guide for your operating system.
-Install Docker Compose as it is required to orchestrate the containers.

 ### Download and Run
 Installation Steps (from terminal)
 1. Clone the repo